 Subpart E – Backyard and Small Flock Certification

-Poultry owners interested in joining the Subpart E certification program for backyard, game bird, or exhibition flocks can join the waitlist here.
+Poultry owners interested in joining the Subpart E certification program for backyard, game bird, or exhibition flocks should fill out the Subpart E Inspection Request Form online.

-Note: If you are already a Subpart E participant, no need to reapply.
+Note: If you are already a Subpart E participant, there is no need to reapply.
 A livestock inspector will contact you when it’s time for re-certification.

-Pullorum-Typhoid antigen is available through AVS Bio for NPIP-certified testers here.
+Pullorum-Typhoid antigen is available through AVS Bio for NPIP-certified testers.
+Learn more on the AVS Bio webpage.